harvesthill/reddit-wiki-archive/steroids/bloodwork/list.md

 **Note**: Unfortunately, testing is unavailable in *NY*, *NJ*, *RI* and *HI*.
 If you're a resident of one of these states you'll have to drive out of state to use Private MD Labs, LabsMD, or any other private lab.
 Instructions Below.

-*MA &amp; MD residents only*: You can use [Health Tests Direct.](https://www.health-tests-direct.com/)
+*MA & MD residents only*: You can use [Health Tests Direct.](https://www.health-tests-direct.com/)

 #### Private MD Labs

 [Private MD Labs](https://www.privatemdlabs.com/) — A good and trusted online service that can send lab orders to Quest Diagnostics or LabCorp locations.
 Note that in most cases, LabCorp tests are significantly more expensive than Quest for the same information.
 It's generally recommended to use Quest if there are locations near you.

-* ["Hormone Panel with Estradiol Ultrasensitive, Testosterone LC/MS-MS and Lipid" package](https://www.privatemdlabs.com/lab_tests.php?view=all&amp;show=3107&amp;category=14&amp;search=#3107).
+* ["Hormone Panel with Estradiol Ultrasensitive, Testosterone LC/MS-MS and Lipid" package](https://www.privatemdlabs.com/lab_tests.php?view=all&show=3107&category=14&search=#3107).
 This will provide a CMP, CBC, hormone panel, and lipid panel.
 The testosterone results will show levels greater than 1500 ng/dL, and the estradiol test is the ultrasensitive version. **DO NOT** use this to test whether your tren is counterfeit, as it will not count it in the estrogen test.

-* Anything with [Test 070195](http://www.privatemdlabs.com/lab_tests.php?view=search_results&amp;search=070195) will show the actual value for testosterone, rather than “high” or “greater than 1500.”
+* Anything with [Test 070195](http://www.privatemdlabs.com/lab_tests.php?view=search_results&search=070195) will show the actual value for testosterone, rather than “high” or “greater than 1500.”

 * [Thyroid TSH, T4 and T3 Panel](http://www.privatemdlabs.com/lp/Thyroid_TSH_T3_T4.php) optional, check thyroid levels if you suspect anything wrong with them.